damienmckenna/metatag/README.txt

 * When customizing the meta tags for user pages, it is strongly recommended to not use the [current-user] tokens, these pertain to the person *viewing* the page and not e.g. the person who authored a page.
+* If images being displayed in image tags need to be resized to fit a specific requirements, use the Imagecache Token module to customize the value.

 Related modules